 - Once the reports are ready, they will be available to download.

-Note: If you are running the “10/1/2017 – 12/31/17” report before December 31st, then the report will not be ready to download after January 1st.
+Note: If you are running the “01/01/2018 – 12/31/18” report before December 31st, then the report will not be ready to download until after January 1st.
 Set a reminder somewhere to come back and download the report on January 2nd.
 If you are running this report after January 2nd, then it should be ready to download in a few minutes.

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
-The package includes a 225-page ebook, 12+ hours of video training, and 4 special bonuses.
+The package includes a 220+ page ebook, interactive training webinars throughout the year, 12+ hours of video training, and 4 special bonuses.

 If you liked this post and found it helpful, scroll back up to the top and subscribe to the blog.
 I’ll update you about once a week with helpful tips on how you can make a full-time income with FBA.

 Ok, 2018 is almost over.
 What other things are you doing during the last week of the year in order to prepare for 2019?
 I’d love to hear what you’re up to this week!